fstarpath/AStar/README.md

 https://fstarpath.github.io/FStar-test-1/

 This is a demonstration of using a new pathfinding algorithm (FStar) on a 2D grid.
-We have exposed the new algorithm via a web api for people who would like to test it in their own code.
+We have exposed the new algorithm via a web API for people who would like to test it in their own code.
+The test API is only for 50x50 grid.
+However, the algorithm will work for any size.

 HTTP request